Seahawks trade Frank Clark to Kansas City Chiefs for package including 2019 first-round draft pick

 Clark was Seattle’s first pick in the 2015 draft, taken in the second round at No. 63 overall out of Michigan.

+His selection was controversial because Clark had been kicked off the team at Michigan late in his final season there after being investigated in a domestic violence incident.
+He later plead to a lesser charge of disorderly conduct.

+The Seahawks expressed confidence at the time that Clark would prove worth the trouble, and he paid off on the field, quickly emerging as one of the team’s best overall players with 10 sacks in his second season in 2016.

-He had his best season in 2018 with 13 sacks and has 35 in four seasons with Seattle, 32 in the last three years.
+He then had his best season in 2018 with 13 sacks and has 35 in four seasons with Seattle, 32 in the last three years.

+Clark had wanted a new contract heading into the 2018 season, sitting out all of the team’s voluntary workouts, and saying prior to training camp that he hoped to stay in Seattle but also knew he might have to go elsewhere to get the big contract that he craved.

+“At the end of the day, I know if I do my job on the field, whether it’s here or anywhere else, it’s going to happen,” he said last July.
+“I’ve just got to do my job, and that’s my main focus.’’

+Clark, who turns 26 in June, had seemed to answer one big question in 2018 of whether he could still be productive without opposing offenses also having to focus on the likes of Michael Bennett and Cliff Avril.

+That he then responded with a career-best season only increased his value, not only around the league but in what Clark wanted.

-Clark turns 26 in June, and Seattle coach Pete Carroll had several times spoken enthusiastically about Clark’s progress and how the team wanted to secure him for the future.
+But if there never appeared to be much momentum in getting a new contract done, Seattle coach Pete Carroll had several times spoken enthusiastically about Clark’s progress and how the team wanted to secure him for the future.

 In fact, at the NFL combine in February, Carroll had said, “Frankie will be with us, yeah,’’ adding, “Frankie just turned 25, he’s still a very young football player.
 Made a huge step this year in terms of leadership, growth and maturity.
 It was so obvious.
 I was really proud of seeing that develop for Frank.
 He played great too.
 Frank, he’s a very valuable football player and that’s the process we’re in the middle of and all that.
 I can’t tell you guys how that’s going to turn out, but it’s going to be positive for the Seahawks and for Frank.”